CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 As the pandemic has progressed, several locations have altered their reporting schedules to no longer provide daily updates.
 As these locations are identified, we will list them in this section of the README.
 We anticipate that these irregular updates will cause cyclical spikes in the data and smoothing algorithms should be applied if the data is to be used for modeling.

 United States
 * Rhode Island: Not updating case, death, or recovered data on the weekends.
+Releasing county level cases and deaths once per week.
 * Conneticut: Not updating case, death, or recovered data on the weekends.
 * Illinois: Releasing probable cases once per week.
 * District of Columbia: Not updating on the weekends.
 Periodically updated using data available [here](https://coronavirus.dc.gov/data).